Nama ‘on track’ to deliver 20,000 homes by revised target deadline

 It also found that “This, coupled with the lack of a competitive sales process, has resulted in a total potential loss to the taxpayer of approximately €29 million.”

-The DPER letter says that Nama has advised that “while they accept that there was a miscalculation made in setting the repayment target for the portfolio, they do not believe that the error negatively impacted the ultimate outcome of the sale.”
+The Department of Public Expenditure and Reform letter says that Nama has advised that “while they accept that there was a miscalculation made in setting the repayment target for the portfolio, they do not believe that the error negatively impacted the ultimate outcome of the sale.”

 It adds: “Nama has advised that it generated €210 million cash from the debtor connection and that this was the best commercial outcome achievable at that time and resulted in an overall profit for the taxpayer of €68 million.”